Top Christmas Songs of the Past

 “Hard Candy Christmas” (1982)

 This song was written by Carol Hall for the musical “The Best Little Whorehouse in Texas” and was recorded by Dolly Parton when she starred in the film adaptation.
-Some question whether it’s truly a Christmas song, but it has remained a staple for holiday specials and albums.
+Some question whether it’s truly a Christmas song, but it has remained a beloved part of holiday music collections.

 “All I Want for Christmas is You” (1994)